 During 2009-2011, I was a visiting professor at the Georgetown Public Policy Institute, where I taught microeconomics and public finance.
 In the mid-1990s, I taught economics and finance at the University of Chicago Graduate School of Business.
 I also managed large antitrust cases (e.g., Pepsi vs. Coke) at Charles River Associates in Washington, DC and served as chief financial officer of a health care software start-up in Austin, TX.

 I received my Ph.D. in Economics from the Massachusetts Institute of Technology and my B.A. in Mathematics a couple miles down the road at Harvard.

 My wife Esther and I love nature and travel.
 For glimpses of our recent adventures, please click on over to donaldandesther.blogspot.com.
 (My favorite posts are this one about wading with sharks and this one about a close encounter with humpback whales.
 Or you can read about what I’m doing in the photo to the left.)
-We also dote on our three cats.
+We also dote on our three cats and our son.